|

 John said that he was praying “on the Lord’s Day”.

-either be the Jewish Sabbath, or the first day of the week, our Sunday, because
+Jewish Sabbath, our Saturday, or, the first day of the week, our Sunday.

-thing we should note here is that John wrote Revelation around 85 to 95 AD, four
+thing we should note here is that John wrote Revelation around 95 A D, four or

-Things did evolved over that period of time.
+Things did evolve over that period of time.

-The first day of the week might have meant little to these people but
+The first day of the week eventually did come to be a traditional meeting

-conclude, it is very possible that in this early stage of the church, the
+conclude, it is very possible that in this early stage of the church, at least

-Christians, at least the Gentile Christians, gathered together on the first day
+the Gentile Christians, did gather together on the first day of the week for

-should note at this point that the New Testament does not command us anywhere to
+should note at this point that the New Testament does not command or teach us to

 meet together for worship on any certain day of the week.